vpipkt/choroplethrMaps/scratch/notes.md

 * create pivotal tracker board / github issues
 * 1st issue: assigned to Ari; pass R cmd check [urls are off] ? only in choroplethr

+Will need to update the URL. and license?

 ## 04 Oct to do's

 * clean up `create_state_area.R` for zipfile, just use setwd() to put file in scratch